josaraviam/ordinary4thRevolution/README.md

 ### 4️⃣ MongoDB Atlas Configuration

-1. Create a free account at [MongoDB Atlas](https://www.mongodb.com/cloud/atlas)
+1. Create a free account at [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) or use a local DB.
 2. Create a new cluster (M0 Free tier works fine)
 3. Create a database user with read/write permissions
 4. Whitelist your IP address (or use `0.0.0.0/0` for testing)